Bella B

 How I help students communicate

-Communication lessons can be enormously helpful for students who struggle with vocabulary, memory, self-esteem, and friendship for example.
+Communication games can be enormously helpful for students who struggle with vocabulary, memory, self-esteem, and friendship for example.
 Age appropriate lessons can be taught in one to one lessons at home and out in the community.
-I use strategies such as video clips, games, visual card sorts and sheets, role play and discussion dependent on the student.
+Resources used might include: video clips, online and physical games, visual card sorts, role play and discussion.

 How I help students engage with learning

-If lessons relate to the interests and experiences of the student and are set at a level at which the student can succeed, they are more likely to be engaging.
-If they are structured sensitively (allowing for the specific needs of the student), with visual reinforcements, formatting and stepped activities for example) then students are set up for success and are more likely to engage and enjoy the session.
+If lessons relate to the interests and experiences of the student and are set at a level at which the student can succeed, they are more likely to be engaged.
+If the lesson is structured sensitively (allowing for the specific needs of the student), with visual reinforcements, formatting and stepped activities for example) then students are set up for success and are more likely to benefit from he session.

 How I make lessons fun

-• A variety of activities including enthusiasms of the student.
+• A variety of activities including those relating to enthusiasms of the student.

 • Games including audio visual and kinaesthetic games.